mdx-js/mdx/packages/mdx/readme.md

   in most cases `'program'` should be used, it results in a whole program;
   internally [`evaluate`][api-evaluate] uses `'function-body'` to compile to code that can be passed to [`run`][api-run];
-  in some cases, you might want to do what `evaluate` does in separate steps yourself, such as when compiling on the server and running on the client.
+  in some cases, you might want what `evaluate` does in separate steps, such as when compiling on the server and running on the client.

   <details><summary>Expand example</summary>